mfaizan9218/ai-resume-analyzer/README.md

 # AI Resume Analyzer

-An AI-powered Resume Analyzer built with a Bring Your Own AI (BYOAI) architecture that allows users to analyze resumes using their preferred AI provider.
+An AI-powered Resume Analyzer that helps users analyze resumes, identify skills, and receive personalized improvement suggestions using a Bring Your Own AI (BYOAI) architecture.

+Users can connect their preferred AI provider, including Google Gemini, OpenAI, and Anthropic Claude.

 ## ✨ Features